surge-trade/perp-scrypto/README.md

 ### Adding and Removing Liquidity

 Users can provide liquidity to the pool in the form of `base tokens`.
 Liquidity providers take the opposite position of every trade and collect fees and a share of funding.
 In the ideal state where the combined open interest is high but the skew is zero, the pool is delta neutral and liquidity providers are assured to make a profit.
-Add and remove liquidity is atomic but has a small fee to prevent arbitrage.
+Adding and removing liquidity is atomic but has a small fee to prevent arbitrage.

 ### Adding and Removing Collateral

-Before a user can trade they must first add collateral to their account.
-Adding collateral is an atomic action but removing collateral requires submitting a request that is then executed by a keeper.
-This is to insure the user meets all margin requirements.
+Before a user can trade, they must first add collateral to their account.
+Adding collateral is an atomic action, but removing collateral requires submitting a request that is then executed by a keeper.
+This is to ensure the user meets all margin requirements.

 ### Margin Orders

-In order to trade a user submits a margin order request.
-The request is then executed by a keeper when possible, creating a position within the users margin account.
+In order to trade, a user submits a margin order request.
+The request is then executed by a keeper when possible, creating a position within the user's margin account.

 Key Features: